 Radio Broadcast of Sugar Grove morning service at 8:30am on 98.3 FM

 Any additional services will be announced in our bulletin and on our website.

 Women's Bible Study meets on Wednesdays at 6:00pm.
-We are studying Nancy Guthrie's The Promised One.
+We are on week 6 of The Promised One.
 Study books are available on Amazon.
 See Erin Beal for more details.

 The Lutheran Hour- Sunday

 8 am on 102.5 FM and 1240 AM

 8:30 to 9:00 a.m. on 98.3 WKNA FM

 Holy Gospel: Matthew 5: 21-37

 O Lord, graciously hear the prayers of Your people that we who justly suffer the consequence of our sin may be mercifully delivered by Your goodness to the glory of Your name; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.